 Packing – You may or may not have packing in your nose after surgery.
-If you have packing, it comes in two forms.
+If you have packing, it can come in two forms.
 One is absorbable and will dissolve on its own with time and regular saline irrigations.
 The other is not absorbable and will be removed by your doctor at a clinic appointment after surgery.

 – The most important thing you can do to help facilitate your recovery after surgery is regularly irrigate your nose and sinuses with saline irrigations after surgery.
 Your doctor will show you how these work.
 Gently hold pressure while you lean over the sink or shower.
 You do NOT need to push hard.
 Click here